sdrsiddiqui/sdrsiddiqui.github.io/wilt/_posts/2018-11-29-How to make a blog like this.markdown

 ---
-title:  How to make a blog like this?
+title:  5 steps for making a blog with Jekyll
 description: This post explains how to make a website or blog with Jekyll
 categories:
-  - Jekyll
+  - wilt
 tags:
   - Jekyll
   - Liquid